 - your benefits in the LGPS with Derbyshire Pension Fund

 - any pensions you hold with other LGPS funds

 - any pension benefits you may have in other tax-registered pension arrangements.

 Most scheme members won’t be affected by the lifetime allowance, however if you are a high earner and have substantial LGPS membership in terms of the years that you’ve been in the scheme, you may be at risk of exceeding the allowance limit when you retire.

 The annual pension statement we send you each year includes the percentage of the lifetime allowance that you had reached by 31 March based on the LGPS pension and lump sum you built up with us.
 This won’t include any additional voluntary contributions (AVCs) you've paid for.

-For more information about lifetime allowance, please go to the national LGPS members website where a quick check calculator is available.
+For more information about lifetime allowance, you can read the 'lifetime allowance factsheet' attached to this page.
+You can also visit the national LGPS members website where a quick check calculator is available.